henryraubenheimer/alphafold-prediction-quality/README.md

 * I considered a prediction with a plddt above 90 to be very confident, between 90 and 70 to be confident, between 70 and 50 to be of low confidence, and below 50 to be of very low confidence.
 * Baseline heuristics include statistics around plddt like the mean and median plddt and the longest low confidence segment.
 Plddt holds no information on how correct domain orientations are, so an approximate ptm score is calculated with a tiny regression model.
 * The ptm score is approximated with a linear regressor on a tiny training set (with just 5 data points) that can be expanded.
 A linear regressor was chosen for its simplicity and efficiency given the small training set.
 Ptm is approximated from the other plddt metrics, though plddt and ptm are distinct metrics.
+* The model is first trained and then saved as a .pkl file before approximating.
+This prevents having to train the model everytime an approximation is needed.
 * I included a login to the application for any potential security needs.
 Login details are stored in a sqlite database, which is particularly efficient for small-scale applications like this one.

 ## Time Spent and Future Work